 We can attest to the fact that hair damaged from heat is difficult to work with.
 Studies have concluded that the heat generated from styling tools like curling irons and blow dryers cause the outer cuticle of the hair to crack.
 These fractures are the source of split ends and result in hair that is prone to breakage.

-Jojoba oil does not penetrate as deeply as other oils, so it will sit on the outer cuticle of each strand and help fill in the cracks.
-Furthermore, the oil possesses calming properties that condition and soften strands, leaving you with a smooth and silky finish.
+Jojoba oil does not penetrate as deeply as other oils, so it will sit on the outer cuticle of each strand and may help fill in the cracks.
+Furthermore, the oil possesses calming properties that might condition and soften strands, leaving you with a smooth and silky finish.

 Add a few drops of jojoba to your leave-in moisturizer or heat protectant to combat fluffiness and frizz.